 The Whetstone Park of Roses is a beautiful place to visit any time of the year.
-It is most popular during the spring and summer months as the rose gardens begin their full bloom, but it's worth noting that in the fall, the trees are a riot of color and the winter brings a special kind of stillness to the beautifully maintained gardens.
+It is most popular during the spring and summer months as the rose gardens begin their full bloom, but it's worth noting that in the fall, the fall leaves are colorful and the winter brings a special kind of stillness to the beautifully maintained gardens.
 It's also a birdwatcher's paradise.

 With multiple gardens, a fountain, lake, and other points of interest, this is the type of spot where a couple can spend an entire afternoon exploring the grounds, having a picnic or even fishing.
-In another area of the park, there are full tennis and basketball courts for a little 1 on 1 competition.
+In another area of the park, there are full tennis and basketball courts for a little one-on-one competition.

 For the majority of the year, Mirror Lake is a tranquil area of campus nestled among trees away from the hubbub of campus life.
-Students are often found studying under the plentiful trees or feeding the friendly ducks with leftovers from picnic lunches.
+Students are often found studying under the trees or feeding the friendly ducks.
 The main fountain is a big draw and is often the subject of photographers who wish to capture the beauty of the campus.
-A smaller lesser-known fountain is located at one end of the lake and is surrounded by a stone bench.
-A perfect place for a smooch.
+A smaller lesser-known fountain is located at one end of the lake and is surrounded by a stone bench— a perfect place for a smooch.

 Inside the conservatory are 400 species of plants from all over the world.
 The Victorian Palm House has more than 40 species of palms.
 And while the famed Chihuly exhibit has ended, the Conservatory still has several pieces of its own collection on display.

-With long trails, centrally located in Gahanna to shops and eateries and waterfall, Creekside at Gahanna is worth the drive.
-You can't go wrong with the natural beauty of the area and, depending on the season, fantastic light displays or ghoulish Halloween fun.
+With long trails for biking and walking, Gahanna is a great place for a date.
+The trails lead to shops and eateries and a waterfall.
+Checking out Creekside at Gahanna is worth the drive.
+You can't go wrong with the natural beauty of the area and, depending on the season, you can enjoy fantastic light displays or ghoulish Halloween fun.